diyorcodes/diyorcodes/README.md

 I am Frontend Developer
 -----------------------

-I am interested in coding and programming since 1 year.
-That's why I started learning Frontend programming.
-My goal is to create great sites that benefit people and to work on and implement great projects.
+I am interested in coding and programming.
+That's why I started learning Frontend programming since 1 year.
+My goal is to create great websites and web apps that benefit people and also work on and implement great projects.

 * 🌍  I'm based in Ferghana
 * ✉️  You can contact me at [diyorcodes@gmail.com](mailto:diyorcodes@gmail.com)